 Whether you are filing an injunction or being served an injunction, you need to be aware of your full legal rights and responsibilities.
-A criminal lawyer at the Law Office of Silverman, Mack & Associates can help you understand how injunctions work in the state of Florida.
+An injunction attorney with the Law Office of Silverman, Mack & Associates can help you understand how injunctions work in the state of Florida.

-An injunction is a court order that demands a party (a person or individual) to take some action and/or cease performing an action.
-A popular injunction is a restraining order, which prevents one individual from contacting another person.
-This is done to prevent harm being done to the second individual.
-A family law attorney can help you understand how injunctions work when there is reasonable fear and evidence of violence.
+An injunction is a court order that demands a party (a person or individual) take some action and/or cease performing an action.
+A popular injunction is a restraining order, which prevents one individual from contacting or being within the vicinity of another person.
+This is done to prevent harm being done to the individual who filed the injunction.
+A family law attorney can help you understand how injunctions work in the face of reasonable fear and evidence of violence.

-Whether you are seeking an injunction or defending against one, an experienced attorney is vital to presenting your best case.
+Whether you are seeking an injunction or defending against one, an experienced attorney is vital to the presenting your best case.
 Injunction hearings follow all the formal rules of evidence, which can severely limit what you can tell the court if you are not prepared.
-An attorney from the Law Offices of Silverman, Mack & Associates can make sure that your case is ready for a hearing and that the judge gets to hear all the relevant facts.
+An injunction attorney with the Law Office of Law Office of Silverman, Mack & Associates can ensure your case is ready for a hearing and that the judge is presented with all of the relevant facts.

-The respondent is the person that is accused of the violent behavior.
+The respondent is the person the injunction is filed against — the individual accused of violent behavior.
 When an injunction is filed, the respondent is required to adhere to the demands of the court order.
 Failure to follow the demands of the injunction can result in arrest and excessive payments.

 There are many different types of injunctions that are largely categorized by their length restrictions.
-The three most common types of injunctions are listed below:
+The three most common types of injunctions include the following.

-As suggested in its name, temporary injunctions are orders specified for a short period of time, usually no longer than 10 days.
+As suggested in its name, temporary injunctions are orders made for a short period of time, usually no longer than 10 days.

 Permanent injunctions are usually issued following a trial.
 In most cases, the preliminary injunction converts into a permanent injunction after evidence deems it necessary.